tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_061.png" />

-In the screenshot above you can see three new job for tablespace EXAMPLE2, one to transfer the backup file another to convert the file and the final job to restore the backup file.
-If you check the alert log you will see details of the restore as shown here
+In the screenshot above you can see three new job for tablespace EXAMPLE2.
+One to transfer the backup file, another to convert the file and the final job to restore the backup file.
+If you check the alert log you will see details of the restore as shown here.

 <img title="" src="images/Selection_062.png" />

-as you can see it was successful.
+As you can see it was successful.

-Now we move to the “Final Steps” you only go to this tab if you are ready to do the switch over from source to target.
+Now we move to the “Final Steps”.
+You only go to this tab if you are ready to do the switch over from source to target.

 <img title="" src="images/Selection_067.png" />

-You have two options here Tablespace only and Full Database import.
+You have two options here.
+Tablespace only and Full Database import.
 The screen clearly explains what either of these options do.
 If you have not selected all the tablespaces from the "Tablespaces" tab then you will not be allowed to select the “Full Database” button.
 It is only available when you select all tablespaces.
 You will need to ensure that the “Source” pane on the Tablespace tab is empty as shown below.
 If not then this option will not be available.

 <img title="" src="images/Selection_072.png" />

 Both buttons will do the same steps apart from the import stage which is the only difference.

 The process scheduled is called &lt;Name&gt;_FINAL_STEPS.
-This will start to disable all the scheduled jobs and run then for the final time and the state will change to “BROKEN” as shown below.
+This will start to disable all the scheduled jobs and run them for the final time.
+The state of the jobs will change to “BROKEN” as shown below.
 Once this is done then it will start the selected import.

 <img title="" src="images/Selection_077.png" />

-Finally you will need to check the import log files there will always be some errors, which you will need to rectify yourselfs for now.
+Finally you will need to check the import log files.
+There will always be some errors which you will need to rectify yourselves.
 Good luck!

-{{site.data.alerts.important}}You will need to check teh import logs and rectify any issues, as this only carries out the import.{{site.data.alerts.end}}
+{{site.data.alerts.important}}You will need to check the import logs and rectify any issues, as this only carries out the import.{{site.data.alerts.end}}

 ## Appendix A